 VINEYARD: Madrone Spring Vineyard

-The 2009 Buck Pasture is a harmonious blend that epitomizes the brotherhood of the Bordeaux varietals.
-The Cabernet flavors of cassis, black cherry, cola and tobacco are complimented by the traditional Merlot flavors of red fruit and minerals.
-The palate is no less enchanting: supple and focused tannins extend from the front palate through the finish.
-The flavor profile runs the spectrum from dark fruit to earthy notes and everything in between.
-The herbal and floral characters of Cabernet Franc and Petite Verdot are on display in the mid palate.
+This vintage delivers the complexity and depth as expected of Rockpile but with a strong vein of elegance due to the cooler growing season and early heavy rains.
+The flavor profile runs the spectrum from red fruit to earthy notes and everything in between.
+The dark and savory character of the Petit Verdot is on display in the mid palate and again in its harmonious finish.
 The acidity is perfectly integrated throughout but is most notable in the long finish.
-The tannins are such that they will age gracefully for the next 8-10 years.
+The tannins are such that they will age gracefully for the next 6-8 years.

 Back in the old days when you wanted to find a big buck, you went to the area of the ranch called the Buck Pasture.
 These days the Buck Pasture is home to some of our Bordeaux varieties: Malbec, Petite Verdot and Cabernet Franc.
 With an elevation of nearly 1,100 ft, an average slope of 25 degrees and sweeping southwestern sun exposures, you could not ask for a better place to grow Malbec.
 Comprised primarily of gravely loam soils, there is very little water retention which limits the vigor and yield of these vines.

-2010 Rockpile Cabernet Franc Rockpile Buck Pasture Vineyard
+2012 Rockpile Cabernet Franc Rockpile Buck Pasture Vineyard

-The depth of the 2010 Rockpile Cabernet Sauvignon is only overshadowed by its amazing balance, showing restrained acid on the finish.
-Prototypical of this appellation: broad and complex tannins give this wine the wherewithal to age gracefully for the next 9-11 years.
+The depth of the 2011 Rockpile Cabernet Sauvignon is only overshadowed by its amazing balance, showing restrained acid on the finish.
+Prototypical of this appellation: broad and complex tannins give this wine the wherewithal to age gracefully for the next 8 – 10 years.

 Port has always been a passion of mine.
 Some of my fondest family memories revolve around the dinner table: great food, great wine and of course, finishing the evening off with a great bottle of Port.
 In 1999 when we started planting our Rockpile vineyards, I seized the opportunity to fulfill one of my wine aspirations: to make a vintage port using authentic Portuguese varieties.
 We planted four of the primary varieties used in the production of Port and we have exhausted every effort to make this wine as true to a vintage port as possible.